david-cortes/isotree/README.md

 | eif          | -            | 0.808           |
 | scikit-learn | 0.836        | 0.836           |

-*(Note that these are rather small datasets and thus these AUC estimates have very high variance)*
+*(Disclaimer: these are rather small datasets and thus these AUC estimates have high variance)*

 # Distance / similarity calculations